defval/di/docs/tutorial.md

 }
 ```

-The container runs all `invoke functions` on the compile stage in the
+The container runs all `invoke functions` in the order they were
-order they were declared.
-If one of then fails, the compilation fails.
+declared.
+If one of them fails, the compilation fails.

 ### Lazy-loading